-In Michigan, MCL 559.157 requires that the “…books, records, contracts, and financial statements concerning the administration and operation of the condominium” be available for examination by the co-owners at convenient times.
+In Michigan, the Michigan Condominium Act, MCL 559.157, requires that the “…books, records, contracts, and financial statements concerning the administration and operation of the condominium” be available for examination by the co-owners at convenient times.
 Most condominium documents also contain provisions that require the books and records of a condominium association be made available for inspection by a co-owner.
 However, most condominium documents do not provide a detailed procedure for responding to a co-owner’s request for inspection.
 Accordingly, it is important for condominium associations and property managers are aware of the new timing requirements in the Michigan Nonprofit Corporation Act that relate to a request to inspect the books and records of a condominium association.

 Specifically, MCL 450.2487 allows for a co-owner, either in person, by attorney, or through another agent to inspect the books and records of the condominium association after providing a written demand.
 The written demand must describe a proper purpose for the inspection and specify the records that the co-owner desires to inspect.
 If the request is made by an attorney, or agent of the co-owner, the written demand must include a power of attorney or other writing that authorizes the attorney or agent to perform the inspection.
 In the event that the condominium association does not permit an inspection within five (5) business days after a demand is received, a co-owner may file an action in the circuit court to compel an inspection of the books and records of the association.
 A condominium association may place reasonable restrictions on an inspection.
 However, if a court orders an inspection, a court may also order the condominium association to pay the co-owner’s costs, including reasonable attorney’s fees, unless the association can demonstrate that it had a good faith reasonable basis for the denial.
 Accordingly, it is extremely important for a condominium association and/or is managing agent to provide a timely response to a request for inspection of records.